ITR Filing Deadline Missed?

 The TDS deducted at the time of payment has to be deposited to the government by the 7th of the subsequent month.

 For example, If the TDS was deducted in the month of November, then it must be deposited to the government by the 7th of December.
-However, in the case of TDS deducted in March, the due date of 30th April.
+However, in the case of TDS deducted in March, the due date is 30th April.
 Similarly, in the case of TDS deducted on purchase of property and rent, the due date for TDS payment is 30 days from the last day of the month in which TDS is deducted.

 How to do TDS Calculation?